 - a) Explain the role of directors in the operation of a company.
-[2] - Discuss the ways in which directors are appointed, can lose their office or be subject to a disqualification order. - c) Distinguish between the powers of the board of directors, the managing director and individual directors to bind their company.^[2] - d) Explain the duties that directors owe to their companies.
-[2] - e) Demonstrate an understanding of the way in which the law, both common law and statute, has attempted to control directors.^[2]
+[2] - Discuss the ways in which directors are appointed, can lose their office or be subject to a disqualification order. - Distinguish between types of directors, such as executive/ non-executive directors or de jure and de facto directors. - Distinguish between the powers of the board of directors, the managing director/chief executive and individual directors to bind their company.^[2] - e) Explain the duties that directors owe to their companies.
+[2]

+f) Demonstrate an understanding of the way in which statute law has attempted to control directors.
+[2]